Tips for Researching the Real Estate Market Before Buying

 - Commute times: Neighborhoods can often seem to be close to shopping and employment opportunities, until traffic picks up.
 Do research into commute times by leaving the prospective neighborhood at the same time you would leave for work to check commute times and traffic.

 - Local economy: Cities like San Francisco have made headlines for their home prices after Silicon Valley really started to take off.
 While most areas won't experience such a dramatic rise, there may be signs for buyers to take note of (whether it's a boom or a bust).

 Uncertainty and Patience

-Some buyers have to purchase a new home immediately.
+Some buyers looking for housing in Spokane will have ample time to look around while others may have to purchase a new home immediately.
 Maybe they have a new job and only a few weeks before they have to get their home set up.
 However, buyers who have the luxury of time may be more likely to get the deal they want.
 This is especially true if there are more rumors than substance to the research.
 Sometimes it amounts to a particular need.
 Something that the buyer requires.
 RV parking, open space, airpark real estate, etc.

 Let's say a well-known company has been hinting at opening new headquarters in a specific city or neighborhood.
 In many cases, it doesn't take much speculation before the real estate market responds to the potential of the arrival.
 But even formal deals can fall through relatively easily, leaving buyers who bought at the height of the bubble to take a big loss on their home.